What is Umami? (And Why I’m Writing This)

 brew services start mariadb

-We’ll need a database in MariaDB for Umami to connect to.
-First, we log in to the MariaDB CLI:
+With MariaDB installed and running, we’ll need a database for Umami to connect to.
+First, we log in to the MariaDB CLI as the root user:

 mariadb -u root